-We are a group of consultants with expertise in a number of fields related to ELT: training of teachers and teacher trainers, educational management, materials development, coaching and curriculum development.
+We are a group of consultants with expertise in a number of ELT-related fields: training of teachers and teacher trainers, educational management, materials development, coaching and curriculum development.
 Together, we have expertise at primary, secondary and tertiary levels of education.

 We form partnerships to effect deep and lasting change in educational settings.
 We work with organisations and institutions: Ministries of Education, NGOs, Curriculum Departments, Schools and Colleges, and with individuals: teachers, teacher trainers, inspectors and materials developers.
 We never lose sight of the fact that, ultimately, children and young people are the ones who will benefit from our work.